blueset/fireghoti/docs/downgrade.md

       port: 5432
       db: your_database_name  # database name
       user: your_user_name    # user name
-      pass: password
+      pass: your_password     # password
     ```

-    If you get the `FATAL: Peer authentication failed` error, you also need to provide the `--host` option:
+    If you get the `FATAL: Peer authentication failed` error, you also need to provide the `--host` option (you will be asked the password):
     ```sh
     psql --file=/tmp/downgrade.sql --user=your_user_name --dbname=your_database_name --host=127.0.0.1
-    ```
-1. Remove PGroonga extension
-    ```sh
-    sudo --user=postgres psql --command='DROP EXTENSION pgroonga CASCADE' --dbname=your_database_name
     ```
 1. Remove installed npm/cargo packages and build artifacts
     ```sh